markjoshwel/sota/README.md

    (_i mean mr q said this already lol_)

-   the only exception to this is if the model was made in blender, and doesn't touch substance painter, in which it falls under the modified unsplash licence noted below
+   the only exception to this is if the model was made in blender and doesn't touch substance painter, in which it falls under the modified unsplash licence noted below

-3. whatever's left
+3. whatever is left

    everything else, from assets to documentation, unless otherwise stated, is licenced under a modified unsplash licence.